- What is blended learning?

 Source: Education Technology Use in Schools

-In order to properly incorporate online learning into the blended learning approach, digital learning tools must be used and learning management systems or LMS is one of the popular choices.
-An LMS is an all-in-one solution that provides the necessary functionalities for course administration, managing assignments, collaboration, tracking student progress, and grading (Kuran et al., 2018).
+In order to properly incorporate online learning into the blended learning approach, digital learning tools must be used, and LMS comes as one of the popular choices.
+What is LMS?
+It’s an all-in-one solution that provides the necessary functionalities for course administration, managing assignments, collaboration, tracking student progress, and grading (Kuran et al., 2018).

 Based on the result the 13th Annual Learning Tools Survey, below are the top five tools for learning (Top Tools for Learning, 2019):